Raised Bed Gardening

 Water-Smart Garden: Cut down on your watering chores with a grouping of succulents, such as golden acre sedum, Matrona sedum, variegated agave, and hen-and-chicks.
 Then add a few drought-tolerant herbs for spice and color, such as rosemary, lavender, and thyme.

 SOIL & FOOD If you fill your raised bed with top-quality soil and feed your plants regularly with the right plant food, you can devote your time to designing your garden instead of worrying about what you can and can’t grow—because you’ll be able to grow everything from strawberries to eggplants, zinnias to purple coneflowers!
 Miracle-Gro® Raised Bed Soil has the perfect weight and texture for growing big, beautiful plants in raised garden beds, drains beautifully, and is made with organic ingredients.
-Then use Miracle-Gro® Shake ‘n Feed® All Purpose Plant Food (following label directions, of course) to supply your little green ones with all the nutrients they need.
-That one-two combination of Miracle-Gro® soil and plant food will encourage your garden to produce 3 times the harvest and 3 times the blooms over the growing season (vs. unfed) when used according to the directions.
+Then use Miracle-Gro® Raised Bed Plant Food (following label directions, of course) to supply your little green ones with all the nutrients they need.
+That one-two combination of Miracle-Gro® soil and plant food will encourage your garden to produce more bountiful harvests and more blooms over the growing season (vs. unfed) when used according to the directions.

 A Bit of Everything Garden: Everyone loves a sampler, right?
 Try taking the same approach to your garden, creating a delightful mix of veggies, herbs, and flowers.
 Plant peppers (jalapeno for heat, sweet banana for sweet), chives, salvia, pattypan squash, dill, and black-eyed Susans—or whatever mixture strikes your own personal fancy.
 Just be sure to give each plant enough space (check the plant tag).